The scope of this page is hearing loss in adult populations aged 18 years and older.

 Hearing loss has a variety of causes and may be

 Hearing loss can be described by variation in type, degree, and configuration.
 The three basic types of hearing loss are sensorineural, conductive, and mixed.

 The degree of hearing loss refers to level of severity.
 The degree of hearing loss can have significant implications for an individual (e.g., limiting the ability to understand speech in background noise, decreasing the enjoyment of music, impacting overall quality of life).

-Degree of hearing loss refers to the severity of the loss.
-The table below shows one of the more commonly used classification systems.
+The table below shows one commonly used classification system.

-|Degree of hearing loss||Hearing loss range (dB HL)|
+|Degree of hearing loss||Hearing loss range (in dB HL)|

 |Normal||–10 to 15|

 |Slight||16 to 25|

 |Mild||26 to 40|